DonghaoWu/MERN-Template-V2/README-FOLDER/Auth-Refactor(Part3).md

 - 3.1 Add a new User model method, `Location:./models/User.js`
 - 3.2 Add login route middleware, `Location:./controllers/auth.js`
 - 3.3 Bring login route middleware to route, `Location:./apis/auth.js`
 - 3.4 Create a helper function to create token and store it in cookie.(4 steps)
-- 3.5 Create a Auth Protect Middleware (security).
+- 3.5 Create a Auth security Middleware (protect) and a route middleware (getMe)..
-- 3.6 Create a Role Authorization Middleware (security).
+- 3.6 Create a Role Authorization security Middleware (authorize).

 ### `Step1: Add a new User model method,`
 #### `(*3.1)Location:./models/User.js`